Best daily deals

 The difference between the two devices is not that impressive, but considering the fact that the underlying spec sheet did not change between the two devices, there are some algorithmic improvements that Samsung did bring to the table, allowing for a better charging curve.

-As you can see in the graph above from our test data, the Galaxy S23 Ultra accepted 45W-40W of power for as much as five mins, which is a big improvement from the Galaxy S22 Ultra that barely touched 40W for a minute.
+As you can see in the graph above from our test data, the Galaxy S23 Ultra accepted 45W-40W of power for as much as five minutes, which is a big improvement from the Galaxy S22 Ultra which barely touched 40W for a minute.
 The Galaxy S23 Ultra also sustains the higher wattage acceptance for longer.
 The end result is that you can reach 1%-60% in about 21 minutes, while it would take the S22 Ultra over 25 minutes for the same.
 The lead narrows on the latter half of the charging cycle as the S23 Ultra has a sharper drop-off, but it still manages to stay the winner.

 Galaxy S23 Ultra charging compared to rivals